If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 How Do I Create Terms and Conditions for My Website?

-The truth is writing Terms and Conditions on your own is NOT easy – unless you’re a lawyer.
+The truth is writing Terms and Conditions on your own is NOT easy – unless you’re a business lawyer or legal expert.

 As you can see above, there are quite a few necessary legal provisions that should be included in your Terms and Conditions (this will make your head spin!).